Generic OBD-II scanners aren't recommended because they often will not show a fault code even when a DTC code is stored in one of the modules.

 - Review all the modules that have fault codes.
 Pay attention to ACTIVE codes.

 You need to pay close attention to codes that show as ACTIVE or PRESENT.
 Those codes indicate a current problem that needs to be fixed.

 Codes that show as stored or passive can be cleared by going back to the main menu and selecting Clear Fault Codes.

 On average, a Volkswagen vehicle, such as Jetta, Golf, Passat, Tiguan, Routan, Eos, etc., will have fifteen modules such as engine control module (ECU), transmission module, ABS module, airbag/srs module, climate control module, window module, etc. Every single module can store fault codes.
-A fault code is stored in a module detects that one or more of the sensors that it monitors is operating out of range.
+A fault code is stored in a module that detects that one or more of the sensors that it monitors is operating out of range.

 Why my OBD-II scanner shows no codes?

 To read those codes, you will need a Volkswagen OBD-II scanner.

 Please don't use a generic OBD-II scanner because they typically only read fault codes from the engine control module (ECM).
 If you try to read codes related to other modules such as airbag, transmission, ABS, traction control, etc., it will show no code.